nilovelez/pdfjs-viewer-shortcode/readme.md

 ### 2.2.4

+-   Added message so if the user is trying to load external PDFs, they'll get a warning.
 -   Translation Support: Added internationalization support
     -   Included Spanish (es_ES) and French (fr_FR) translations
     -   Added translation template (POT file) for additional languages